 A professor of international relations from the prestigious Jadavpur University in Kolkata (West Bengal) has written a controversial Facebook post on the topic of a woman’s virginity.
 The excerpts from his alleged post which presently stand deleted’ are misogynistic and sexist in nature, unsurprisingly representing the thoughts of millions.

-Kanak Sarkar, a proclaimed professor with more than 20 years of teaching experience and a doctorate to his resume, wrote an eyebrow raising Facebook post comparing the virginity of a girl with a sealed bottle or a biscuit packet.
+Kanak Sarkar, a proclaimed professor with more than 20 years of teaching experience and a doctorate to his resume, wrote an eyebrow-raising Facebook post comparing the virginity of a girl with a sealed bottle or a biscuit packet.
 The Facebook post which stands deleted as on date, has been circulated widely, the excerpts of which are produced below:

 Sarkar asks “Are you willing to buy a broken seal while purchasing a bottle of cold drink or a packet of biscuits?
 The boys remain such fools that they are not aware of the benefit of having a virgin girl as a wife.”

 He states that a girl is born “sealed” and that a virgin wife is “like an angel”.
-“A girl is born sealed from birth until it is opened… A virgin girl means many things accompanied with values, culture, and sexual hygiene …” Echoing the victorian age ideals of “The Angel in the House”, he states that “To most boys, a virgin wife is like an angel.”
+“A girl is born sealed from birth until it is opened… A virgin girl means many things accompanied with values, culture, and sexual hygiene …” Echoing the Victorian age ideals of “The Angel in the House”, he states that “To most boys, a virgin wife is like an angel.”

-The thoughts and opinion of Sarkar further extends to attaching his values to virginity while emphasising his precious honesty and morality to statements like “boys and girls these days think that celibacy and virginity are not part of ethics and morality.
+The thoughts and opinion of Sarkar further extend to attaching his values to virginity while emphasising his precious honesty and morality to statements like “boys and girls these days think that celibacy and virginity are not part of ethics and morality.
 This is the reason that girls end up being exploited by the cunning boys”.

-In a similar post (another per se), dated December 22, Sarkar has equated virginity with dignity and categorically stated that a woman should be proud if she maintains here virginity before marriage, and celebrate the same.
+In a similar post (another per se), dated December 22, Sarkar has equated virginity with dignity and categorically stated that a woman should be proud if she maintains her virginity before marriage, and celebrate the same.

 “Express your virginity during marriage negotiation or during love affair or even in married life.
 I am sure you will be honoured by your husband or lover,” he wrote.